 - B. Stereotactic Body Radiotherapy (SBRT) may be considered medically necessary for the following indications: - 1.
 Patients with stage IA-IIA non-small cell lung cancer when: - a.
 Lesion(s) are not larger than 5 cm; and - b.
 There is no nodal or distant disease; and - c.
 The patient is not a candidate for surgical resection or has refused surgical resection after informed consent. - 2.
 Prostate adenocarcinoma when: - a.
-It is low- or intermediate-risk based on NCCN risk grouping, N0, M0; and - b.
+It is non-metastatic low-, intermediate-, or high-risk based on NCCN risk grouping, and - b.
 Life expectancy is at least 5 years; and - c.
 No prior treatments to the prostate of the following types: prostatectomy, cryotherapy, high-intensity focused ultrasound (HIFU) treatment, pelvic radiation; and techniques are employed to consider and address intra-fraction motion during radiation delivery.
 (See policy guidelines); and - 3.
 Hepatocellular Carcinoma when: - a.
 Disease is non-metastatic; and - b.
 Disease is limited to (1-3 lesions) with each lesion less than or equal to 100 cc (approximately 6 cm diameter); and - c.
 Child-Turcotte-Pugh liver function score is A or B; and - d.
 The patient is not a candidate for surgical resection or has refused surgical resection after informed consent. - 4.
 Primary renal cell carcinoma when the tumor is inoperable; or in patients who are not good surgical candidates or have refused surgical resection after informed consent. - 5.
 Pancreatic adenocarcinoma as definitive treatment for inoperable disease without evidence of distant metastases. - 6.
 Spinal or vertebral body tumors (metastatic or primary) in patients who have received prior radiation therapy. - 7.
 Spinal or vertebral metastases. - 8.
-Oligometastases, with all of the following characteristics: - Six or fewer radiographically apparent lesions, none of which are greater than 6 cm; and - Karnofsky Performance Status (KPS) of at least 70; and - Life expectancy of at least 6 months. - C. When stereotactic radiosurgery or stereotactic body radiation therapy is performed using fractionation for the medically necessary indications described above, it is considered medically necessary.
+Oligometastases, with all of the following characteristics: - Six or fewer radiographically apparent lesions, none of which are greater than 6 cm; and - Karnofsky Performance Status (KPS) of at least 70; and - Life expectancy of at least 6 months.